pavelsaman/pavelsaman.github.io/_posts/2019-10-03-how-to-write-bug-report-in-jira.md

 ### How to Improve Jira

-Fairly easy, what I have a good experience with is adding a simple teplate that would automatically add these 4 guidlines.
+Fairly easy, what I have a good experience with is adding a simple template that would automatically add these 4 guidelines.
 A Tester doesn't need to keep everything in their head and if there're some less experienced testers on the team, they might even use this as a reminder what not to forget when filling in new bug reports.

 The final Jira could look like this: